All Episodes

 I mean, that's what you've got to come to terms with here, I guess.

-Stop at your doorstep and down your chimney and through your walls.
+Stops at your doorstep and down your chimney and through your walls.

-Well, I guess the one way you can look at it is you can be happy that it's 16 years late.
+Well, I guess one way you can look at it is you can be happy that it's 16 years late.

-Oh, well, that's just great.
+Oh, well, that's too straight.

-It was in every room of every house and it was in every situation and Big Brother really did control and even influenced your thoughts.
+It was in every room of every house, and it was in every situation.

-Obviously we don't have an administration these days that's Trying to influence the thoughts of people.
+Obviously, we don't have an administration these days that's trying to influence the thoughts of people.

 1984 actually was a pretty good date, wasn't it?